belovanna/belovanna.github.io/_posts/2018-02-28-working-with-databases-in-R.md

 ---
 layout: single
-title:  "Working with databases in R: dplyr/dbplyr"
+title:  "Working with databases in R: dplyr"
-excerpt: "Working with databases in R: dplyr/dbplyr packages"
+excerpt: "In this post I give an overview of some handy tools for working with databases in R: *dplyr* package."
 date:   2018-02-27 15:42:32 +0300
 toc: TRUE
 toc_label: "On this page"